Florent1711/holbertonschool-web_back_end/ES6_data_manipulation/README.md

 **_6-set.js_** - Create a function named setFromArray that returns a Set from an array.
 It accepts an argument (Array, of any kind of element)

+**_7-has_array_values.js_** - Create a function named hasValuesFromArray that returns a boolean if all the elements in the array exist within the set.
+It accepts two arguments: a set (Set) and an array (Array).